jedward-s/2025EctoFunctionalTrait/README.md

 File designations are below:

 16S_ASV_t.csv
-  -Species by site table for 16S (bacteria and archaea) ASV read counts 16S_tax.csv
+  -Species by site table for 16S (bacteria and archaea) ASV read counts.

+16S_tax.csv
-  -Taxonomy for 16S ASVs
+  -Taxonomy for 16S ASVs.

 ECM_meta.csv
-  -Meta data and other biogeochemical/ ecosystem data generated and used for analysis ECM_soil.csv
+  -Meta data and other biogeochemical/ ecosystem data generated and used for analysis.

+ECM_soil.csv
-  -Data used to assess soil organic matter properties ECM_trait.R
+  -Data used to assess soil organic matter properties.

+ECM_trait.R
-  -R code for generating figures and tables in the manuscript Fungi.csv
+  -R code for generating figures and tables in the manuscript.

+Fungi.csv
-  -Species by site table for ITS (Fungal) ASV read counts with assoaicted taxonomy and functional guild assignments
+  -Species by site table for ITS (Fungal) ASV read counts with assoaicted taxonomy and functional guild assignments.